HericaSilva/projeto_hamburgueria/README.md

 # **Menu for Hamburger Shop 🍔**

 This is a **practical and responsive** web application project developed to **manage orders in a hamburger shop**, as part of the course **[Sujeito Programador - Fábrica de Aplicativos](https://sujeitoprogramador.com/fabricadeaplicativos/)**.
-The main goal is to provide a pleasant and intuitive experience, allowing customers to quickly and easily choose their burgers.
+The main goal is to provide a pleasant and intuitive experience, allowing customers to quickly and easily choose their burgers.-
 ## **🚀 Technologies Used**

 - **React Native** – For developing interactive and responsive interfaces.